dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

   Same thing, but for lights.
 -vidsmooth
   Smoothes the 3D view using 1-pixel bilinear blur.
+  This consumes more CPU, and the effect is merely visible, so blurring is disabled by default.
 -altinput
-  Uses alternate input method.
-This changes the way of using mouse, keyboard and video driver.
+  Uses alternate mouse input method.
+This changes the way of computing mouse position; with this option, position is not reset to screen center every time movement is detected.
   May be helpful if original method isn't working right (ie. mouse stops).
 -packetsave <filename>
   Writes a packet file (replay file) when playing.
   After using this option, you must start a new level